hazelcast/hazelcast-reference-manual/src/HazelcastJCache/JCache-ICacheConf.md

     - `LFU`: Less Frequently Used - finds the best eviction candidate based on the number of hits.
 - `partition-lost-listeners` : Defines listeners for dispatching partition lost events for the cache.
 For more information, please see the [ICache Partition Lost Listener section](#icache-partition-lost-listener).
 - `quorum-ref` : Name of quorum configuration that you want this cache to use.
+- `disable-per-entry-invalidation-events` : Disables invalidation events for per entry but full-flush invalidation events are still enabled.
+Full-flush invalidation event means that invalidation events for all entries on clear.
+The default value is `false`.

 Since `javax.cache.configuration.MutableConfiguration` misses the above additional configuration properties, Hazelcast ICache extension provides an extended configuration class called `com.hazelcast.config.CacheConfig`.
 This class is an implementation of `javax.cache.configuration.CompleteConfiguration` and all the properties shown above can be configured